Chapter 6 Renouncing Custody

 She set down the cup and looked at Luke, her eyes even carrying a hint of pity.

-"Luke, do you think the whole world has to revolve around you, that everything has to go according to your plans?"
+"Luke, do you think the whole world has to revolve around you, and that everything must follow your expectations?"

 "I'm not that calculating, and I don't have time to play mind games with you."
 Evelyn's tone was flat.
 "I just don't want anything to do with you anymore."

 "Besides, Andy really likes Maggie now.
-If I sign, you three can be a proper family without me being an eyesore.
+Once I sign, the three of you can finally be a proper family without me being in the way.
 Isn't that good?"

 "A family of three?"

-Luke seemed stung by those words, his voice suddenly rising.
+Luke seemed visibly affected by those words, his voice rising abruptly.
 "Evelyn, watch what you say.
 Maggie is just helping take care of Andy."

 "Whatever."
 Evelyn shrugged indifferently.
 "What she is doesn't matter to me anymore."

 "Take the agreement back and look it over carefully.
-Have your lawyer review it if you want."
+You can have your lawyer review it if you want."

 She stood up and picked up her bag.